manster-zz/R36S-LINKS/Markdown Reference Sheet.md

 # Cheat Sheet For Creating A GitHub Wiki / Documentation

 Creating a Wiki page for documentation on GitHub is pretty easy.
-There's really no coding experience necessary and the best thing it's free.
+There's really no coding experience necessary and the best thing is that it's completely free.
 I was using this markdown code for creating a **[R36S Wiki](https://github.com/manster-zz/R36S-LINKS/wiki)**.

 ***